HMB-Entertainment/NZT/README.md

 - NZT indicates failure via a sad chromatic descent.
 - NZT indicates success via a happy major scale.
 - The keys "a s d f j k l ;" when played in succesion will play out an A natural minor scale.
-- There exists, quite literally harmony at the interface.
+- There exists, quite literally, harmony at the interface.

 *Ray Tracing*
 - Originally I tried using turtle but it fell immensely short of my standards.